puppetlabs/puppet-docs/source/puppetdb/1/connect_puppet_master.markdown

 You will need to edit (or create) three files in this directory:

-### Edit puppetdb.conf
+### 1. Edit puppetdb.conf

 The [puppetdb.conf][puppetdb_conf] file will probably not exist yet.
-Create it, and edit it to contain the PuppetDB server's hostname and port:
+Create it, and add the PuppetDB server's hostname and port:

     [main]
     server = puppetdb.example.com